-3.6.2.2 Neural Network Management
+3.7.2.2 Neural Network Management

-When clicking the icon, the Neural Network management window appears.
-This window allows to work with neural networks in the current session: Train a new network, save the current network, load a stored network before applying it to a tree item.
+When clicking the icon, the Machine Learning Control Center window appears.
+Under the Neural Network tab, the Neural Network management allows to work with neural networks in the current session: Train a new network, save the current network, load a stored network before applying it to a tree item.